justinethier/husk-scheme/docs/Continuations.markdown

 >If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

+Note: is this quote from  -  http://c2.com/cgi/wiki?CallWithCurrentContinuation (the link to this book may be helpful as well: http://c2.com/cgi/wiki?EssentialsOfProgrammingLanguages - apparently if the interpreter is written using CPS, then call/cc is free)???

 So CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.

+In order to make CPS work, a new `cont` parameter had to be added to `eval`, and threaded through each call.
+This was a big change as there are so many calls to `eval` with the core husk code.
+The change itself is straightforward to the point of almost being mechanical.

-While researching CPS, one thing that really threw me for a loop was the quote [http://c2.com/cgi/wiki?ContinuationPassingStyle]("CPS is a programming style where no function is ever allowed to return").
+While researching CPS, one thing that really threw me for a loop was the quote ["CPS is a programming style where no function is ever allowed to return"](http://c2.com/cgi/wiki?ContinuationPassingStyle]).
 Of course this is not quite right, eventually eval has to return *something*, right?
-Well, yes, but since Haskell is a functional language we can call through as many CPS functions as necessary.
+Well, yes, but since Haskell support proper tail recursion we can call through as many CPS functions as necessary.
 But eventually `eval` will evaluate to a value and return to its caller.

- - Need to rethink below and come up with a clear, top-level design approach.
-Some starting points
- - for this are:
- -
- - ALSO, consider the following quote:
- -
- - So, this would mean that when evaluating a simple integer, string, etc eval should call into
- - the continuation instead of just returning.
- - Need to think about how this will be handled, how functions will be called using CPS, and what
- - the continuation data type needs to contain.

- -  http://c2.com/cgi/wiki?CallWithCurrentContinuation (the link to this book may be helpful as well: http://c2.com/cgi/wiki?EssentialsOfProgrammingLanguages - apparently if the interpreter is written using CPS, then call/cc is free)

 ## Implementation
+Overview of how continuations are implemented in husk.

+Notes:
 what are they, what do they do
 - overview of code:
  - 2 approaches
  - code for each
  - actual continuation code

-Data type:
+###Data type
+This data type is somewhat complicated because husk uses CPS to implement continuations, but to evaluate a Scheme function husk passes the function body to the continuation.
+The function body is then executed one line at a time.
+In a way we are still using CPS, but by passing around Scheme code instead of Haskell higher-order functions.
+Anyway, here is the definition:

-	| Continuation {  closure :: Env    -- Environment of the continuation
-                        , body :: [LispVal] -- Code in the body of the continuation , continuation :: LispVal    -- Code to resume after body of cont , contFunctionArgs :: (Maybe [LispVal]) -- Arguments to a higher-order function , continuationFunction :: (Maybe (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal))
+	Continuation {  closure :: Env    -- Environment of the continuation , body :: [LispVal] -- Code in the body of the continuation , continuation :: LispVal    -- Code to resume after body of cont , contFunctionArgs :: (Maybe [LispVal]) -- Arguments to a higher-order function , continuationFunction :: (Maybe (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal))
-                        -- FUTURE: stack (for dynamic wind)

-Helper functions:
+###Helper functions

     -- Make an "empty" continuation that does not contain any code makeNullContinuation :: Env -> LispVal